Sanjan, Gujarat

 Sanjan is a town situated in Umargam taluka in the Valsad district in the state of Gujarat, India.
 Sanjan is located around 70 km from the Valsad city.
 It is the earliest settlement of the Parsis in India.

 Geography

 Sanjan Bandar, also called old Sanjan is the initial settlement.
-Sanjan is situated on the banks of Maroli River.
+Sanjan is situated on the banks of Varoli river.

 Transport

 The town is served by Sanjan railway station which lies on New Delhi–Mumbai main line.
 The nearest airport is Surat Airport in Surat.

 History

 Sanjan is believed to have been founded by Zoroastrian refugees who sought asylum in Gujarat in 698 AD.
 A widely believed legend is that the Zoroastrians were offered a filled pot of milk by Jadi Rana, the King of Sanjan to signify that his kingdom was full.
 In response, the Zoroastrians poured sugar into the milk without spilling any milk, stating they would adapt to the kingdom and cause no disorder, to which the King agreed.
 Those Zoroastrians, whose descendants are today known as the Parsis (since they came from Pars/Persia), are thought to have named the settlement after Sanjan in Greater Khorasan, the city of their origin.

 Sanjan was captured by Mahmud Begada of the Delhi Sultanate in the 1480s.
 Later, Sanjan was captured and became part of the Portuguese Northern Provinces until it was captured by the Marathas under Chimaji Appa in his campaign against the Portuguese (1733–39).
 Sanjan fell to British forces during 18th century.
 It became part of Bombay State upon independence of India, and later became part of Gujarat.